How to Set Up Proxies in Android: Ultimate Guide

 Step 3: Check your connection

-Head up to browserleaks.com/ip to see that you are now connected and can enjoy your proxy on your WiFi connection.
+Head up to browserleaks.com/ip to see that you are now connected with a Canadian IP and can enjoy your proxy on your WiFi connection.

 💡 Be aware that the HTTP proxy is used by the browser but may not be used by other apps.